zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### select `String`

-Triggered when a Li element is selected.
+Fired when an item from the popup is selected by the user.

 For additional information check the [select](/api/web/combobox#events-select) event documentation.